babupavan/terraform-module/README.md

-# TERRAFORM MODULE TO CREATE VPC,EC2 #
+# TERRAFORM MODULE TO CREATE VPC,EC2 in MUMBAI REGION (ap-south-1) #
 ## U NEED TO ADD a file TERRAFORM .TFVARS AS BELOW
 #####         terraform.tfvars
     ADD FOLLOWING IN terraform.tfvars